How to talk about the 2018 Super Bowl if you don't know what to talk about

 Wait, why aren't we referring to it as Super Bowl LII?

 The AP Stylebook, basically a bible to most writers and grammar sticklers, caused a minor crisis earlier this year when they announced the Super Bowl is properly referred to by the year it's played.
-So for instance, this year's Super Bowl LII should be Super Bowl 2018.
+So for instance, this year's Super Bowl LII should be the 2018 Super Bowl.

 People were incensed.
 "We have been doing fine with Roman numerals for LI years so far!" they cried.
 "And we will continue to use them for the next C to come!"